dart-lang/site-www/src/_guides/libraries/create-library-packages.md

   To make APIs under lib/src public, you can export lib/src files from a file that's directly under lib.

-## Organizing a library package
+## Organizing a package

-Library packages are easiest to maintain, extend, and test when you create small, individual libraries, referred to as _mini libraries_.
+Packages are easiest to maintain, extend, and test when you create small, individual libraries, referred to as _mini libraries_.
 In most cases, each class should be in its own mini library, unless